taw/z3/README.md

-This is Ruby interface for Z3.
+This is Ruby interface for Z3 [ https://github.com/Z3Prover/z3 ].

 It's in extremely early stages of development.
 Pull requests always welcome.

-== Interface ==
+### Interface

-Z3::Core is low level FFI interface, and it shouldn't be used directly.
+`Z3::Core` is low level FFI interface, and it shouldn't be used directly.

-Z3 is high level API, but it's extremely unstable at this point.
+The rest of `Z3` is high level API, but the interface is extremely unstable at this point, and it's pretty much guaranteed to  change many times.

-== Requirements ==
+### Requirements

-To use it, you'll need to install z3.
+To use it, you'll need to install `z3`.
 On OSX that would be:

     brew install z3

 On other systems use appropriate package manager.